The Derivational Complexity Induced by the Dependency Pair Method: Dependency Graphs

-Example~\ref{ex:dglowerbound} exemplifies the fact that the bound on the maximal number of dependency pair steps, possible within a a specific SCC $\PP$, is related to the size of the considered term at the moment of entering the SCC $\PP$, and not to the size of the starting term of the full derivation.
+Example~\ref{ex:dglowerbound} exemplifies the fact that the bound on the maximal number of dependency pair steps possible within a specific SCC $\PP$ is related to the size of the considered term at the moment of entering the SCC $\PP$, and not to the size of the starting term of the full derivation.
 Thus, Theorem~\ref{thm:elemwall} and the techniques developed in the preceding sections, cannot be applied directly.
-Instead, one needs to argue inductively so that in each step in this induction, Theorem~\ref{thm:elemwall} is on one hand employed to estimate the number of $\RS$ steps and on the other hand used to provide an upper bound on the size of terms.
+Instead, one needs to argue inductively so that in each step in this induction, Theorem~\ref{thm:elemwall} is on one hand employed to estimate the number of $\RS$-steps and on the other hand used to provide an upper bound on the size of terms.

 However, this inductive argument becomes rather involved.
-Thus we establish in this section a new technique, where we employ a simulating TRS $\RSsim$.
+Thus we establish a new technique in this section, where we employ a simulating TRS $\RSsim$.
 In this way the inductive argument becomes hidden in the termination proof of $\RSsim$.
-To simplify the presentation the termination proof of $\RSsim$ is given in the Appendix.

-Suppose $k$ is the number of SCCs in $\DG(\RS)$, $a$ the maximum arity of any function symbol occurring in $\RS$, and recall that $C$ denotes the branching constant of $\RS$.
+The argument needs some preparations.
 Let $f$ be a monotone function over $\N$ defined as follows:

-such that $f$ dominates the maximal number of $\PP/\RS$ steps in any SCC $\PP \in \DG(\RS)$.
-In the remainder of this section we show that the derivational complexity of $\RSsim$, and thus of $\RS$ is primitive recursive in $f$.